arthurdouillard/awesome-deeplearning-papers/README.md

 # awesome-deeplearning-papers
 A collection of Deep Learning papers I read, sorted by category.

+Notation:

+- [ ] The paper wasn't yet read or understood.
+- [X] The paper was read & (mostly) understood.
+- :star: Interesting paper.

 If it's checked it means I've read & understand it (mostly).
 If there's a :star: it means I think the paper is a must-read, either because it's interesting or because it's an influential paper in the field.